 Crown of Thorns, Christ Plant, Christ Thorns, Siamese Lucky Plant

-Euphorbia milii 'Primrose Yellow' is a succulent, climbing shrub growing up to 6 feet (1.8 m) tall.
-The stems are grayish-brown, 5- to 7-sided, branched, up to 3 feet (90 cm) in height and with many prominent, grey spines up to 1 inch (2.5 cm) long.
-The leaves are found mainly on new growth and are obovate (wider near the tip).
-The flowers are yellow and subtended by a pair of conspicuous petal-like bracts.
+Euphorbia milii 'Primrose Yellow' is a succulent shrub with branched, grayish-brown, 5- to 7-sided stems with many prominent spines.
+It grows up to 6 feet (1.8 m) tall.
+Spines are grey and up to 1 inch (2.5 cm) long spines.
+Leaves are found mainly on new growth and are obovate (wider near the tip).
+Flowers are yellow and subtended by a pair of conspicuous petal-like bracts.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).